A Wasserstein distance approach for concentration of empirical risk estimates: Risk measures and estimators

 As before, let $F_n$ denote the EDF of r.v. $X$, formed using i.i.d. samples $X_1,\ldots,X_n$.
-Our second estimate the risk measure $\rho(F)$ is then given by
+Our second estimate of the risk measure $\rho(F)$ is then given by

 We consider two types of risk measures in this paper.
-The first type satisfies a \holder-continuity requirement in the metric space of distributions under the Wasserstein distance, which is made precise below.
-The second type, which is presented later, handles a slightly more general class of risk measures.
+The first type satisfies a \holdernosp-continuity requirement in the metric space of distributions under the Wasserstein distance, which is made precise below.
+The second type, which is presented later, handles some classes of risk measures that may not satisfy a \holder condition.